EnzecNet/Naked-and-Afraid/README.md

 * You must have Java 17 or later installed on your server for Skript to function.
 * Install Simple Voice Chat [here](https://modrinth.com/plugin/simple-voice-chat/versions) for both your server and your client (ex.
 Paper jar goes in the server's ```/plugins``` folder, while Fabric jar goes in your own ```/mods``` folder).
 All members must install Simple Voice Chat on their client to hear one another.
 * Open an additional port on your server.
 Navigate to ```plugins/voicechat/voicechat-server.properties``` and set the "port" value to that additional port.
 Restart the server to apply the changes.
-* It's recommended to use a Hardcore Hearts texture pack [like this one](https://modrinth.com/resourcepack/hardcore-hearts) to enhance your experience.
 * Also consider enabling a whitelist.
 In ```server.properties```, set "white-list" to "true" and run ```/whitelist on``` in the console.
 Use ```whitelist add <player>``` to add all server members to the whitelist.

 ### Installing